robertorcosta/azure-docs.pt-br/articles/advisor/advisor-security-recommendations.md

 A Central de Segurança ajuda você a impedir, detectar e responder a ameaças com maior visibilidade e controle sobre a segurança dos recursos do Azure.
 Ela analisa periodicamente o estado de segurança de seus recursos do Azure.
 Quando a Central de Segurança identifica possíveis vulnerabilidades de segurança, cria recomendações.
 As recomendações o orientam pelo processo de configuração dos controles necessários.

-Para obter mais informações sobre recomendações de segurança, consulte [Gerenciar recomendações de segurança no Azure Security Center](https://azure.microsoft.com/documentation/articles/security-center-recommendations/).
+Para obter mais informações sobre recomendações de segurança, consulte [Gerenciando recomendações de segurança na central de segurança do Azure](https://azure.microsoft.com/documentation/articles/security-center-recommendations/).

 ## <a name="how-to-access-security-recommendations-in-azure-advisor"></a>Como acessar as recomendações de Segurança no Assistente do Azure